canonical/jimm/doc/jimm-auth.md

 ## Performing a login (HTTP)
 ### HTTP /auth/login GET
-This will perform a a temporary redirect (307) to a preconfigured /auth endpoint of the configured OAuth capable IdP's server.
-The user will then be expected to login using any of the configured methods on the OAuth server, such as social sign in or self service.
+This will perform a a temporary redirect (307) to the /auth endpoint of JAAS' OAuth capable IdP server.
+The user will then be expected to login using any of the configured methods on the OAuth server, such as social sign in (e.g. Sign in with Google/Github/etc) or self service.

 ### HTTP /auth/callback REDIRECT
-Upon a successful login, the correctly configured IdP's OAuth server will redirect back to JIMM's callback endpoint.
+Upon a successful login, the OAuth server will redirect back to JIMM's callback endpoint.

 This endpoint will do the following:
-1. Extract the authorisation code
+1. Authenticate the user with the OAuth server
-2. Exchange the authorisation code for an OAuth token
+2. Create a session for the user within JIMM's database
-3. Attempt to extract an id_token (if the openid scope is not provided, this will fail and the login will be rejected)
+3. Create and return an encrypted cookie containing the session information
-4. Attempt to verify the id_token
+4. Redirect the user back to a configurable final redirect URL (likely the Juju dashboard)
 5. Attempt to extract the email claim from the id_token
 6. Create a session within JIMM's internal database and then attach an encrypted cookie containing the session identity ID to the response for the final redirect called "jimm-browser-session", finally, jimm redirect back the the configured final redirect URL (which is likely to be the Juju dashboard)

-> Note: The cookie returned will have HTTP Only set to false, enabling SPA's to read the cookie.
+> Note: The cookie returned will have HTTP Only set to false, enabling SPA's (Single Page Application) to read the cookie.

 After receiving the redirect from JIMM, the browser will now store the cookie and it can be used for the next steps.